The Software Toolworks: As a public company and under Pearson (1987–1994)

 While in talks with Japanese original equipment manufacturers (OEMs) in Japan, the chief executive officer of Philips introduced Abrams to CD-ROM drives; CD-ROM discs could store high capacities of data but drives for them were uncommon in households at the time.
 Developer LucasArts had completed three CD-ROM games but struggled to sell them.
 In 1992, Toolworks licensed the games from LucasArts and had them distributed with new PCs by the Japanese OEMs.
 Within one month, this led to more sales of these games than LucasArts had achieved in the two years prior.
-The period from 1992-1993 saw the release of several titles: Star Wars Chess, Mario's Time Machine, Mario's Early Years!, Legend, San Diego Zoo Presents: The Animals!, and the PC version of Ultimate Domain.
+The period from 1992–1993 saw the release of several titles: Star Wars Chess, Mario's Time Machine, Mario's Early Years!, Legend, San Diego Zoo Presents: The Animals!, and the PC version of Ultimate Domain.
+By 1993 Computer Gaming World described Toolworks as "the reigning king of software repackaging efforts" (shovelware) on CD-ROM.

-Toolworks continued to grow further, to 600 employees by 1994, when it was generating annual revenues of $150 million.
+Toolworks continued to grow further, to 600 employees by 1994, when it was generating annual revenue of $150 million.
 That May, the company was acquired by British media company Pearson plc for $462 million.
 Shortly thereafter, by November, Toolworks had assumed the Mindscape moniker for all of its operations, which is considered the end of Toolworks.